Hanging garden: Modern

 In contemporary use, hanging gardens are a green wall on a ground level facade, a balcony, a terrace, or part of a roof garden of a home, or skyrise greenery with a residential, commercial, or government office building.
 During the present day, many differing types of hanging gardens can be found.
 Perhaps the most well known hanging garden would be the one attached to the Trump Tower, where occasionally trees will be planted in each section of the slanted side of the building.
 Oakland Museum, located in Oakland California, also embraces the hanging gardens and roof gardens with their Great Lawn.
 The lawn is welcome to all who visit, also allowing the rooftop patio of the museum to be host to concerts and events.

-Vertical farms are another version of hanging gardens that have become much more common within the last decade, usually being grown indoors and stacked on top of each other to take up the least amount of horizontal space.
+Vertical farms are another version of hanging gardens that have become much more common within the last decade, usually being grown indoors and stacked on top of each other to take up the least horizontal space.
 These have some practical advantages over standard gardens as well, such as being grown with soilless systems such as hydroponics and aquaponics.
 These gardens also have less worry about the environment they're being grown in, as the environment can be produced and curated to whatever is needed.